aceindy/DesktopIconsSaveRestoreTool/README.txt

 	'IconsRestorer' was converted to the console application 'IconsSaveRestore' by Stanislav Povolotsky <stas.dev[at]povolotsky.info>

+20.04.2017
+    'IconsSaveRestore' was converted to a windows application by aceindy[at]gmail.com

 21.04.2017
-    'IconsSaveRestore' was converted to a windows application
+     Last used filename now stored in registry and recalled when opened.